jsanti1975on/jas.digital.tools/SpecialistLogger/SpecialistLogger.md

         .AddItem "Anomalies"
         .AddItem "Reconcile"
     End With

+    ' Added by mobile device
+    With cmbType
+        .Clear
+        .AddItem "Food"
+        .AddItem "Non-Food"
+    End With

     ' Ensure txtNotes is visible for all entries txtNotes.Visible = True
     lblNotes.Visible = True